Steps to Better Grossing

 A “one size fits all” approach is used when placing specimens into cassettes.

-Step 18 - Avoid Overloading Cassettes
+Avoid Overloading Cassettes

 Cassettes are never overloaded with tissue thus allowing ready access to processing reagents and preventing distortion of specimens.
 If the volume of tissue is too great a second cassette is used.